openwallet-foundation/tac/docs/governance/project-lifecycle.md

 * infrastructure needs or requests

 ### Project Acceptance Process
-* Projects are required to present their proposal at a TAC meeting
+* Projects are required to present their proposal at a TAC meeting.
 * The TAC may ask for changes to bring the project into better alignment with the OpenWallet Foundation (adding a governance document to a repository or adopting a Code of Conduct, for example).

     !!! warning